box-products/handbook/appendix-08-performance-plans.md

 The process outlined above is for employees who are dealing with manageable performance or disciplinary issues.
-If an employee is negligent in their duties or commits fraud or insubordination to the point that a performance plan won't serve SALT Insure or the employee, we retain the right to immediately terminate at-will as stated in our employment contracts.
-SALT Insure also retains the right to bypass steps outlined above, including offering a severance package, if the severity of performance problems warrants that.
+If an employee is negligent in their duties or commits fraud or insubordination to the point that a performance plan won't serve SALT or the employee, we retain the right to immediately terminate at-will as stated in our employment contracts.
+SALT also retains the right to bypass steps outlined above, including offering a severance package, if the severity of performance problems warrants that.
 In either of these cases, the reasoning will be spelled out in detail to the employee prior to termination.